-- 1. Select the desired station. - Touch and hold any of the preset buttons to save the current radio station to that button of the selected favorites page.
+- 1. Select the desired station. - Touch ≤ or > to select the desired page of saved favorites. - 3.
+Touch and hold any of the preset buttons to save the current radio station to that button of the selected favorites page.

 To change a preset button, tune to the new desired radio station and touch and hold the preset button.